Jewels of Elizabeth II: Meander Tiara

 This tiara was a wedding present to Elizabeth from her mother-in-law, Princess Andrew of Greece and Denmark.
 The Meander Tiara is in the classical Greek key pattern, with a large diamond in the centre enclosed by a laurel wreath of diamonds.
 It also incorporates a wreath of leaves and scrolls on either side.
 Elizabeth II never wore this item in public, and it was given in 1972 to her daughter, Princess Anne, who has frequently worn the tiara in public, notably during her engagement to Captain Mark Phillips and for an official portrait marking her 50th birthday.
 Anne lent the tiara to her daughter, Zara Philips, to use at her wedding to Mike Tindall in 2011.

 Cartier Halo Tiara

 This tiara, made by Cartier in 1936, was purchased by the Duke of York (later King George VI) for his wife (later the Queen Mother) three weeks before they became king and queen.
 It has a rolling cascade of 16 scrolls that converge on two central scrolls topped by a diamond.
 Altogether, it contains 739 brilliants and 149 baton diamonds.
-The tiara was given to Elizabeth on her 18th birthday in 1944, and was borrowed by Princess Margaret, who used it at the 1953 coronation of Queen Elizabeth II.
+The tiara was given to Elizabeth on her 18th birthday in 1944, and was borrowed by Princess Margaret, who used it at the 1953 coronation of Elizabeth II.
 Later, Elizabeth lent the Halo Tiara to Princess Anne, before giving her the Greek Meander Tiara in 1972.
 The Halo Tiara was lent to the then Duchess of Cambridge to wear at her wedding to Prince William in 2011.